Bakkt Holdings Inc. (BKKT) Reveals an Earnings Mystery

 BKKT’s Market Performance

-BKKT stocks went down by -18.75% for the week, with a monthly jump of 145.58% and a quarterly performance of 99.60%.
-The volatility ratio for the week stands at 17.95% while the volatility levels for the past 30 days are set at 33.25% for Bakkt Holdings Inc..
-The simple moving average for the period of the last 20 days is -27.51% for BKKT stocks with a simple moving average of 51.67% for the last 200 days.
+BKKT stocks went down by -9.92% for the week, with a monthly drop of -46.90% and a quarterly performance of 56.57%, while its annual performance rate touched 61.76%.
+The volatility ratio for the week stands at 15.48% while the volatility levels for the past 30 days are set at 19.43% for Bakkt Holdings Inc..
+The simple moving average for the period of the last 20 days is -40.20% for BKKT stocks with a simple moving average of 20.17% for the last 200 days.

 Analysts’ Opinion of BKKT